Fix Third Party Scripts in Next.js for Better Core Web Vitals

 Arjen Karel - linkedin

-Third Party Script can mess up your Core Web Vitals in more ways then you can probably imagine.
-These are some of the problems I came across on live websites.
+Third-party scripts can mess up your Core Web Vitals in more ways than you can probably imagine.
+These are some of the problems I come across on live websites.

-• Third party JavaScript can block the DOM at any time (or even several times during a page visit), delaying how quickly pages can render and use too much CPU time with can delay user interaction and cause battery drain.
+• Third-party JavaScript can block the DOM at any time (or even several times during a page visit), delaying how quickly pages can render and use too much CPU time which can delay user interaction and cause battery drain.

-• Render blocking third-party scripts loaded can be a single-point of failure (SPOF)
+• Render blocking third-party scripts can be a single point of failure (SPOF).

-• Third party scripts can cause network issues duo to poorly configured HTTP caching, lack of sufficient server compression and slow/old http protocols
+• Third-party scripts can cause network issues due to poorly configured HTTP caching, lack of sufficient server compression and slow or outdated HTTP protocols.

-• Harm user experience in many other ways like hiding content, block browser events (like the window load event) or use outdated api's like document.write
+• Harm user experience in many other ways like hiding content, blocking browser events (like the window load event) or using outdated APIs like document.write.

 Fix third-party scripts and Core Web Vitals in Next.js

-Ideally, you’ll want to ensure third-party script is not impacting the critical rendering path.
-Your go-to solution would be to use the defer or async attribute.
-Unfortunately, timing-wise , this is not a good option for most Next.js sites.
-A Next.js site relies healivy on JavaScript to hydrate the page.
+Ideally, you want to ensure no third-party script impacts the critical rendering path.
+Your first instinct would be to use the defer or async attribute.
+Unfortunately, from a timing perspective, this is not a good option for most Next.js sites.
+A Next.js site relies heavily on JavaScript to hydrate the page.

 This means that as soon as the Next.js bundles have downloaded the browser will run that JavaScript.
 This takes up time and resources.
-This process will slow down when the browser is too busy compiling and running third party JavaScripts.
+This process will slow down when the browser is too busy compiling and running third-party JavaScript.

 import Script from 'next/script'